AntonKireyev/WebTech/README.md

 # WebTech
- repository for OIM3960 WebTech Spring 2023
+This is a repository for OIM3960 WebTech Spring 2023

+This is the first line of code by Anton Kireyev.